thejaykid7/retrosite/docs/posts/android-handheld-guide.md

 comments: true
 ---

-# Retro Handheld Setup Primer
+# Android Retro Handheld Setup Primer

-## Introduction
+### Introduction

-So you want to setup your shiny Retroid Pocket device, or another Android handheld device?
+So you want to setup your shiny Retroid Pocket device, or another Android handheld device like Ayn Odin 2?
 This guide will help you with getting your started.
 This guide will serve to give you the basic information before you dive deeper into other guides available online.
 I created this guide to help those are new to the retro handheld community, and hope this helps you with getting started.
 This guide in particular targets the Retroid Pocket 4/pro, 5 and Mini models.
 But it very well scales up to the likes of the Ayn Odin 2.
 I made it this way so that you can get an idea of the floor settings and can bump up graphics settings from there.

 <!-- more -->